 March 26, 2022 by Keith Z. Brewster

-I distinctly remember spending my first few days in Kelowna, getting to know my new lab mates and soon to be friends.
-We'd have small get-togethers where we'd talk about our academic goals, accomplishments, and on-going projects.
+I distinctly remember spending my first few days in Kelowna, getting to know my new lab mates and soon-to-be friends.
+We'd have small get-togethers where we'd talk about our academic goals, accomplishments, and ongoing projects.
 These get-togethers would later become known as "journal club", although they often deviated away from academia and instead towards the pub.
 Nevertheless, an attempt was made to keep ourselves accountable and on track.
-It was during the ninth iteration of journal club where I was hit with the sobering reality that I wasn't the alpha of our academic circle, and likely would never be.
+It was during the ninth iteration of journal club where I was hit with the sobering reality that I wasn't the alpha of our academic circle and likely would never be.

-The meeting started off like so many others others, with members of our group going around in clockwise fashion, updating each other on projects and/or academic developments.
+The meeting started off like so many others, with members of our group going around in a clockwise fashion, updating each other on projects and/or academic developments.
 One student would lament on some wonky data that needed further crunching, while another would go on about research ethic hoops that had to be jumped through.
-I would spend my designated 90 seconds leaning into how the 4th round of revisions of a recent article submission to a b+ journal (at best) was slowly eating away at my soul.
+I would spend my designated 90 seconds leaning into how the fourth round of revisions of a recent article submission to a B+ journal (at best) was slowly eating away at my soul.
 Then, to my left, my colleague and friend Chris Willie took his turn and shared his status.

-Chris would, in a completely humble way, go on to talk about his 6th publication this year, followed up by plans to visit Nepal and perform experiments at the base camp of Mount Everest.
+Chris would, in a completely humble way, go on to talk about his sixth publication this year, followed up by plans to visit Nepal and perform experiments at the base camp of Mount Everest.
 In what felt like the same breath, he shared some of his personal adventures and conquests too, talking about his recent summit of shale mountains in the countryside, his current love life (he was dating a model), and plans to solo sail around Vancouver Island.
-He spoke in a such a way that compelled you to forget about everything else and hold onto his words and energy like they were your own.
+He spoke in such a way that compelled you to forget about everything else and hold onto his words and energy like they were your own.

 Chris was simply an enigma.
 Everything he did seemed to be next level, and he continued to push boundaries in all areas of his life.
 Although our lives took us to different places, me to Southern California and later into the private sector in Vancouver, he to the basecamp of Everest in the name of science, I always found myself keeping up with his success and achievements.
-I'd often describe Chris as one of the most high achieving academics (with the greatest potential) that I had ever met.
+I'd often describe Chris as one of the most high-achieving academics (with the greatest potential) that I had ever met.
 Chris was a comet flying through the sky, and you just couldn't help but pull over to capture a glimpse of the shine and energy.

-Weeks later I'd learn of Chris's untimely death via Facebook, an unfeeling sting to the gut that I can still remember vividly to this day.
+Weeks later, I'd learn of Chris's untimely death via Facebook, an unfeeling sting to the gut that I can still remember vividly to this day.
 I messaged and texted every single one of our mutual friends trying to figure out what had happened.
-I lit up text messages and inboxes with with capital letters and nervous.
-Is this for real, I'd ask, only to have my fears confirmed and learn of the circumstances surrounding his death.
+I lit up text messages and inboxes with capital letters and nervousness.
+"Is this for real?"
+I'd ask, only to have my fears confirmed and learn of the circumstances surrounding his death.
 The sting in my stomach was not because he and I were especially close by any means, but because that bright light, that comet that served as a beacon for excellence had burnt out - and far too soon.

 Chris Willie was a high achiever in every aspect of his life.
-His passion for research, academia, adventure and travel took him around the world and back.
+His passion for research, academia, adventure, and travel took him around the world and back.
 He lived life to its fullest and set the bar extremely high, in every facet.
 His lust for life and adventure should serve as a blueprint for so many of us seeking meaning and our place in the world.
 Although some time has passed since Chris left us, his legacy in our circles remains very much intact.